Justin P. Sutters, PhD

 Assistant Dean of Research and Assessment, College of Visual and Performing Arts

 Art Teaching and Learning, Secondary Art Education, Research in Art Education, Student Teaching Supervision

 2009 Art and Design Building; MSN: 1C3

 Dr. Sutters was a K-12 art educator in an urban school district and also taught at an international school in São Paulo, Brazil.
 He attained his doctorate degree from the Ohio State University receiving national recognition for his dissertation.
 He currently serves as the Director of the Master of Arts in Teaching (MAT) program in Art Education at George Mason University and is an Associate Professor in the School of Art as well as an Affiliate Faculty in the College of Education and Human Development (CEHD).
-He currently is serving a two-year term as the Faculty Fellow for the SACSCOC Reaffirmation Committee and also another two-year term as the Stearns Center Faculty Fellow for Faculty Writing Support.
+He recently completed a two-year term as the Faculty Fellow for the SACSCOC Reaffirmation Committee and also another two-year term as the Stearns Center Faculty Fellow for Faculty Writing Support.

-He teaches numerous courses in the MAT program, is the Advisor for the NAEA Student Chapter and mentors students on their research capstone.
+He teaches numerous courses in the MAT program, is the Advisor for the NAEA Student Chapter, and mentors students on their research capstone.
 His studio practice and background currently centers around printmaking and he co-teaches a summer graduate course called Print/Paper/Books.
 He is the School of Art Liaison and an Advisory Board Member for the Mason Community Arts Academy, where he also teaches Portfolio Preparation courses in the summer for high school students.